getmeapencil/ignou/bcsl032.md

 ```

-10. **Write a C++ program to create a `Time` class.
+**9. Write a C++ program to create a `Time` class.
 Define a constructor to create a time object in a 12-hour format.
 Define a method to convert the time into 24-hour format and display it.**

 ```c++
 #include <iostream>